djebel-amila/ViT-for-multiclass-image-classification/README.md

-# ViT-classification-on-video-data-pipeline
+# Fine-tuning ViT for classification: video pipeline utilities
-This repository contains a complete pipeline for the classification of individual frames extracted from video data with custom labels.
-It contains various utilities in the form of Python script and/or Jupyter Notebooks for the convenient processing of data, the training of a Vision Transformer (ViT) model, the inference of additional data, the engraving of labels and other data on frames, and the re-assembling of the frames into new videos as final outputs.
+This repository contains a complete pipeline as a series of utility scripts for preparing a training set from video data, training of a ViT model, inference, frames engraving for data visualization and frames re-assembling to output annotated videos.

 The pipeline contains scripts for the following tasks: